wemakerspace/ch55xduino/README.md

 For the default Arduino setting, 148 bytes are reserved for USB endpoints.
 There will be 876 bytes usable for external RAM.

+You can see the memory mapping by opening the map and mem file generated along with the hex file.

 ## Known issues